sidatasciencelab/UCSB_SI_scholars_STRI/README.md

 ```

 #### Phylogenetic Diversity of Birds
 2. The second dataset represents all known evolutionary relationships between the birds of the world.
 While a number of phylogenetic trees have been published, we will make use of a tree that was recently assembled to make use of the most modern interpretation of 5 previously published trees.
+Methods to assemble these data into a consensus tree are found [here](http://blog.phytools.org/2016/04/consensus-methods-and-computing-average.html)

 &emsp; &emsp; [Link to Lum et al. 2022](https://royalsocietypublishing.org/doi/10.1098/rspb.2022.0088)